pydata/pydata-sphinx-theme/docs/user_guide/announcements.rst

 ====================

 You can add an announcement banner that draws extra attention from your reader.
-It will be displayed at the top of the screen, but will disappear once they start scrolling.
+It will be displayed at the top of the screen but will disappear once they start scrolling.

 To add an announcement banner, use the ``html_theme_options["announcement"]`` configuration.
 There are two ways to use this.